deamorim2/sdbs/welcome.rst

 Functions
 ---------

-Where function names are defined in the text, they will be rendered in a :command:`bold` font.
+Where function names are defined in the text, they will be rendered in a .. command:: `bold` font.

 For example: